Cillian Murphy: 2013–present: Peaky Blinders and Oppenheimer

 In 2013, Murphy made his directorial debut with a music video for the band Money's single Hold Me Forever.
 The video features dancers from the English National Ballet and was filmed at The Old Vic Theatre in London.
 In 2014, Murphy starred in the drama Aloft, and Wally Pfister's Transcendence.
 Both of these garnered mostly unfavourable critic reviews according to the aggregator Rotten Tomatoes.
 That same year, Murphy reunited with Enda Walsh in the play Ballyturk.
 He starred in Ron Howard's 2015 film In the Heart of the Sea.
 In 2015, he contributed spoken vocals to the tracks "8:58" and "The Clock" from Paul Hartnoll's album 8:58.
 The two previously met while Hartnoll was scoring the second season of Peaky Blinders.
-In 2016, Murphy starred in Ben Wheatley's Free Fire, and portrayed Czechoslovak World War II army soldier Jozef Gabčík, who was involved in Operation Anthropoid, the assassination of Reinhard Heydrich in Anthropoid.
-Rupert Hawksley of The Telegraph believed Cillian's performance in Anthropoid, but opined that he is "not asked to do an awful lot, other than smoke and look perplexed".
+In 2016, Murphy starred in Ben Wheatley's Free Fire, and appeared in Anthropoid, in which he portrayed Czechoslovak World War II army soldier Jozef Gabčík, who was involved in Operation Anthropoid, the assassination of Reinhard Heydrich.
+Rupert Hawksley of The Telegraph said that Murphy's performance in Anthropoid was "solid, if unremarkable" and that he was "not asked to do an awful lot, other than smoke and look perplexed".